Upanishadkachroo/Computer-Networks/README.md

 # Reliable Data Transfer Protocols Simulation

 ## Overview
 This repository contains C implementations of various reliable data transfer protocols used in computer networks.
-These protocols simulate packet transmission, acknowledgment handling, and error control mechanisms such as packet loss and retransmission.
+These protocols simulate packet transmission, acknowledgment handling, and error control mechanism such as packet loss and retransmission.

 ## Implemented Protocols
 ### 1. **Go-Back-N (GBN) Protocol**